State / Territory Benefits - District of Columbia

-Leave Entitlements of Individuals with Prior Military Service Credibility of Military Time: A District government employee who is a military retiree is entitled to credit for active-military service only if the military retirement was based on disability resulting from injury or disease received in the line of duty as a direct result of armed conflict or caused by an instrumentality of war, and incurred in the line of duty during a period of war as defined in Title 49 of the United States Code.
+Credibility of Military Time for Annual Leave Accrual for Individuals with Prior Military Service: A District government employee who is a military retiree is entitled to credit for active-military service only if the military retirement was based on disability resulting from injury or disease received in the line of duty as a direct result of armed conflict or caused by an instrumentality of war, and incurred in the line of duty during a period of war as defined in Title 38 of the United States Code.

 (Military service other than described in the above paragraph is not credible for the purposes of this benefit.)